The Ultimate Guide to Injection Mold Cost Estimation and Online Calculator

 This price factor for a typical injection mold is between 2.5 and 5.

-What determines the price factor
+What influences the price factor

 24 cavity precision mold for plastic dispenser cap